 We are subject to corporate taxation in the United Kingdom and in the United States.
 Due to the nature of our business, we have generated losses since inception.
-Our income tax credit recognized represents the sum of the research and development tax credits recoverable in the United Kingdom and income tax payable in the United States.
+Our income tax benefit recognized represents the sum of the research and development tax credits recoverable in the United Kingdom and income tax payable in the United States.

 As a company that carries out extensive research and development activities, we benefit from the U.K. research and development tax credit regime under the scheme for small or medium-sized enterprises, or SMEs, and also claim a Research and Development Expenditure Credit, or RDEC, to the extent that our projects are grant funded.
 Under the SME regime, we are able to surrender some of our trading losses that arise from our qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development expenditure.
-The net tax benefit of the RDEC is expected to be 9.7% in the year ending December 31, 2020.
+The net tax benefit of the RDEC reflected in our financial statements for the three and six months ended June 30, 2020 was 9.7%; following the enactment of Finance Act 2020 on July 22, 2020 the benefit will increase to 10.5%.
 We meet the conditions of the SME regime, but also can make claims under the RDEC regime to the extent that our projects are grant funded.
 Qualifying expenditures largely comprise employment costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research projects.
 Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.67%.
 A large portion of costs relating to our research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.